tomasen/upop.io/index.markdown

 - **Bill Version Tracking**: Our platform tracks changes across different versions of the same bill, presenting them in an easy-to-understand format.
 This allows users to follow the evolution of legislation and understand the implications of each amendment.
 - **Clear Voting Visualization**: We provide a user-friendly interface that clearly displays voting patterns, showing how individual representatives or parties vote on specific issues.
 This feature enhances transparency and helps users make informed decisions.

 By democratizing access to political information, Project *K'iche'* empowers citizens to actively participate in their governance, fostering a more informed and engaged electorate.
-We believe our solution aligns with Microsoft's commitment to leveraging technology for social impact and are seeking funding to further develop and scale our platform.
+We believe our solution aligns with our commitment to leveraging technology for social impact and are seeking funding to further develop and scale our platform.

 ## Uplinks.net